SvitlanaKo/documentation/community/write.rst

 .. tip::
    If your are adding more than one topic and your new topics cover the same domain, consider grouping them into a folder.
    For better navigation, it is recommended to create a dedicated index.rst file with an overview and references to the topics in the new folder (using \.\. toctree:: directive).
-   To attach your newly created group of topics into the general structure, add the reference to the index.rst to the appropriate loaction in the documetnation hierarchy (e.g. *documentation-structure-and-topic-organization.rst* and *file-naming-conventions.rst* may be saved to the *user-guide/writing* folder, may be added to the toctree of the dedicated *user-guide/witing/index.rst*.
+   To attach your newly created group of topics into the general structure, add the reference to the index.rst to the appropriate loaction in the documetnation hierarchy (e.g. *documentation-structure-and-topic-organization.rst* and *file_naming_conventions.rst* may be saved to the *user_guide/writing* folder, may be added to the toctree of the dedicated *user_guide/writing/index.rst*.
-   Finally, *user-guide/witing/index.rst* may be added into the *user-guide/index.rst* toctree to attach the newly created files into the global documentation structure).
+   Finally, *user_guide/writing/index.rst* may be added into the *user_guide/index.rst* toctree to attach the newly created files into the global documentation structure).

 Submit Documentation Updates
 ----------------------------